Pavilion in the Park

 Fresh air and fun

-The Café plans to host outside events that are family friendly, such as a parkour event for the club, family fun days (such as a treasure hunt), encouraging park runs and walking for health using the café as a hub.
+The Café plans to host outside events that are family friendly, such as a parkour event for the club, family fun days (such as a treasure hunt), a weekly park run and walking for health using the café as a hub.
 The café would like to host walking and wildlife spotting maps for visitors and to encourage the park to be wildlife friendly.
-We hope to have a bird feeding station and outside planters and seating.
+We will have a bird feeding station as well outside planters and seating – and even a ping pong table!.

 Older and more isolated people